Why Tablighi Jamaat?

 One Mujahada(hardship) we go through is giving Da’wah to people far from Deen.
 We give Da’wah door-to-door, in public places, at offices, businesses, etc; Some people ask, why give Da’way to people if they are not interested?
 The answer is simply that it is the Sunnah of the Prophet SAW.
 Mujahadah (hardship) makes our Da’wah sincere and humble.

-Mujahadah #3 – We struggle to convince practicing Muslims to become Da’ees
+Mujahadah #3 – We struggle to convince practising Muslims to be involved in Da’wah.

 Another Mujahadah (difficulty) we endure is to get practising Muslims involved in Da’wah (Da’ees), or any efforts of Deen for that matter (like establishing a Masjid, Madrasa, etc).
 We do this by sparking the Fikr (worry and concern) of Deen in them by inviting them to go out in Jamaat.
 In Jamat, as they give Da’wah to others (for example during Gasht), the Fikr of Deen slowly grows in them.